inscist/api-guidelines/Guidelines.md

 - M is the minute designator that follows the value for the number of minutes.
 - S is the second designator that follows the value for the number of seconds.

-For example, "P3Y6M4DT12H30M5S" represents a duration of "three years, six months, four days, twelve hours, thirty minutes, and five seconds."
+For example, "P3Y6M4DT12H30M5S" represents a duration of "three years, six months, four days, twelve hours, thirty minutes, and five seconds".

 ### 8.5.
 Intervals
 [Intervals][wikipedia-iso8601-intervals] are defined as part of [ISO 8601][wikipedia-iso8601-intervals].